lambdatoast/elm.vim/README.md

 ## Usage

 The following are the existing commands.
-Create keyboard mappings for them according to your needs, for a better experience.
+To get the most out of them, you should create mappings according to your needs.

 ### Compilation

 * `:ElmMakeCurrentFile` compiles the current file.
 * `:ElmMakeMain` compiles an assumed `Main.elm` file.
+* `:ElmPrintTypes` displays the types of the current file in a new split window.

 ### Evaluation

 * `:ElmEvalLine` evaluates the current line and puts the result as a comment in a new line below it.
-* `:ElmPrintTypes` displays the types of the current file in a new split window.
+* `:ElmEvalSelection` evaluates a visual mode selection.

 ### REPL

 * `:ElmRepl` switches to `elm-repl`, when closing the REPL you'll get back to vim.

-## Notes

 ### Example mappings

-I have the following mappings in my .vimrc at the moment:
+I use the following mappings in my .vimrc at the moment:

-    nnoremap <leader>ee :ElmEvalLine<CR>
+  nnoremap <leader>el :ElmEvalLine<CR>
+  vnoremap <leader>es :<C-u>ElmEvalSelection<CR>
   nnoremap <leader>ep :ElmPrintTypes<CR>
   nnoremap <leader>em :ElmMakeCurrentFile<CR>

 ## TODO